TheIoTLearningInitiative/EmbeddedLinux/Initialization.md

 Initialization
 ==

-Finally, connect Intel Edison to your Host Computer using the registered COM / TTY device and launch your serial interface, e.g. Linux
+Connect Intel Edison to your Host Computer using the registered COM / TTY device and launch your serial interface, e.g. Linux

 ```sh
     $ sudo minicom -D /dev/ttyUSB0 115200